THE DEBT COLLECTOR

 Having been sacked from Ritebuy at the end of The Sewing Machine Man - Russ already hinted that he had another job lined up as a Supernumeracy Finance Account Control Supervisor - A Debt Collector in other words.
 The book starts 4 weeks into his new job and by Page 86 he is no longer a Debt Collector - so the title is a slight misnomer.
 Unusually - each Chapter has a title eg. "Max and Another Pussy", "A Farewell To Legs" etc and the book is split into two halves - "Tobin Down North" and "Tobin Up South".
 Russ nearly breaks his leg and ends up meeting Tony Dane in hospital.
 Tony convinces Russ that he could have a lucrative career in London acting in commercials.
 Russ grasps the nettle and off he goes - leaving Liverpool for the capital, where things start to happen...

 Page 11.
-Russ describes Jean again - this time he tells us she is 18 (so he must have been working at Ritebuy at least a year!) and makes note that her breasts have grown considerably.
+Russ describes Jean again - this time he tells us she is 18 (so he must have been working at Ritebuy at least a year!) and makes a (purely scientific, I'm sure) note that "her breasts have grown considerably".

 Page 45.
-3 whole pages earlier than his first piece of love action in The Sewing Machine Man!
-Joanne Burgess is the 29 yr old debt-ridden widow who gives Russ the vertical comfort.
+3 whole pages earlier than his first act of loving in The Sewing Machine Man!
+Joanne Burgess is the 29 yr old debt-ridden widow who gives Russ some horizontal comfort.
 They're still at it on Page 52 and beyond!

 Russ chooses a Whisky at first on Page 43, but whilst in hospital on Page 68 he cheekily asks the nurse for a Vodka.
 It is on Page 120 that Tony Dane first orders them both a Vodka Tonic.
 It quickly becomes Russ's TOP TIPPLE.